Ride the Lightning: Background and recording

 Metallica released its debut album, Kill 'Em All, on the independent label Megaforce Records on July 25, 1983.
 The album helped to establish thrash metal, a heavy metal subgenre defined by its brisk riffs and intense percussion.
 After finishing its promotional tour, Metallica began composing new material, and from September, began performing the songs that were to make up Ride the Lightning at concerts.
 Because the band had little money, its members often ate one meal a day and stayed at fans' homes while playing at clubs across the United States.
 An incident occurred when part of Metallica's gear was stolen in Boston, and Anthrax lent Metallica some of its equipment to complete the remaining dates.
 When not gigging, the band stayed in a rented house in El Cerrito, California, called the Metallica Mansion.
 Frontman James Hetfield felt uneasy about performing double duty on vocals and rhythm guitar, so the band offered the job to Armored Saint singer John Bush, who turned down the offer because Armored Saint was doing well at the time.

 Hetfield gradually built confidence as lead vocalist and kept his original role.
 Metallica started recording on February 20, 1984, at Sweet Silence Studios in Copenhagen, Denmark.
-The album was produced by Flemming Rasmussen, the founder of Sweet Silence Studios.
-Drummer Lars Ulrich chose Rasmussen, because he liked his work on Rainbow's Difficult to Cure (1981) and was keen to record in Europe.
+The album was co-produced by Flemming Rasmussen, the founder of Sweet Silence Studios.
+Drummer Lars Ulrich chose Rasmussen because he liked his work on Rainbow's Difficult to Cure (1981) and was keen to record in Europe.
 Rasmussen, who had not heard of Metallica, agreed to work on the album, even though his studio employees questioned the band's talent.
 Rasmussen listened to Metallica's tapes before the members arrived and thought the band had great potential.
 Metallica rehearsed the album's material at Mercyful Fate's practice room in Copenhagen.

 Before entering the studio, Metallica collected ideas on "riff tape" recordings of various jam sessions.
 Hetfield and Ulrich went through the tapes and selected the strongest riffs to assemble into songs.
-Instruments were recorded separately, with only Hetfield playing rhythm guitar.
+Together, they record the basic tracks live - only rhythm guitar and drums - with Kirk Hammett and Cliff Burton adding their parts later.
 Rasmussen, with the support of drum roadie Flemming Larsen, taught the basics of timing and beat duration to Ulrich, who had a tendency to increase speed and had little knowledge of rhythm theory.
 Drums were recorded in an empty warehouse at the back of the studio, which was not soundproof, and caused reverberation.
 Although four tracks were already arranged, the band members were not used to creating songs in the studio, as they had not done so for Kill 'Em All.
 "For Whom the Bell Tolls", "Trapped Under Ice", and "Escape" were written mostly in Copenhagen, and the band put finishing touches on "Fight Fire with Fire", "Ride the Lightning", "Creeping Death", and "The Call of Ktulu", which had already been performed live.